pal-ayaya/palia-leaks/index.md

 Hey, I heard you like butterflies?
 Here's a map of all possible spawn locations of the elusive **Rainbow-Tipped Butterfly**.

-Be warned though, that those spawners can instead spawn one of the following: Bahari Glowbug, Lunar Fairy Moth, Kilima Night Moth, Common Blue Butterfly, Fairy Mantis, Common Field Cricket, Azure Stonehopper.
+Be warned though, that those spawners can instead spawn one of the following: Common Blue Butterfly, Kilima Night Moth, Lunar Fairy Moth, Bahari Glowbug.
 And that will happen most of the time.
 So you'll still need a lot of luck.

 But at least now it's clear, once and for all, where the butterfiels dwell.